Close Menu

 SO2 + H2O ↔ H2SO3

-Mean while the OH ion from Ca (OH)2 molecule will react with H+ ions & with H2SO3 to form undissociated water molecule.
+Meanwhile the OH– ion from Ca (OH)2 molecule will react with H+ ions & with H2SO3 to form an undissociated water molecules.

-With continues sulphitation further more & more CaSO3 will be precipitated.
-Resulting gradual decrease in the Ca++ ions the stage will come when the solubility product of Ca++ and so3-2 → solubility product of ( CaSO3) with minimum Ca++ ions remain in the solution.
+With continuous sulphitation further more & more CaSO3 will be precipitated.
+Resulting a gradual decrease in the Ca++ ions the stage will come when the solubility product of Ca++ and so3-2 → solubility product of ( CaSO3) with minimum Ca++ ions remain in the solution.

 Ca( OH)2 +H2SO3 ↔ CaSO3 + 2H2O

-If we pass more SO2 gas than the pH will be on the acidic side, with decrease in pH dissociation of more & more HSO3 ions are possible.
-Then stage will come where system is try to maintain the balance of SO3 ion concentration as it is reduced by dissolving CaSO3 precipitated.
+If we pass more SO2 gas, the pH will be on the acidic side, with decrease in pH dissociation of more & more HSO3 ions are possible.
+Then stage will come where system is try to maintain the balance of SO3— ion concentration as it is reduced by dissolving CaSO3 precipitated.

 Dissolved CaSO3,